Gary Barnacle: Recent projects (2000–present)

 Barnacle returned to the music industry in 2001 when he, Hugh Hopper, Jakko Jakszyk, Dave Stewart, and Clive Brooks recorded a new version of "As Long as He Lies Perfectly Still" by Soft Machine for the compilation Man in a Deaf Corner: Anthology 1963–1970.
 In 2002, Barnacle released his second solo album, Paradise.

-Other acts for whom Barnacle has contributed, live or in session, have included Pet Shop Boys, David Bowie, and ABC.
+Other acts for whom Barnacle has contributed, live or in session, have included Pet Shop Boys, David Bowie, Spare Snare and ABC.
 He worked frequently with Stock Aitken Waterman as a session musician in their PWL studios.
 Barnacle is frequently credited as an arranger of woodwinds, brass, and string instruments on his session work.